gtsoph/888rat/README.md

-# XWarm-RAT-cracked-
+# XWorm-RAT-cracked-
-It is the latest version of private RAT called Xwarm.
+It is the latest version of private RAT called Xworm.
 I share this one for free, so leave the star⭐ to this repository